Quantum Assemblage Tomography

 where, for each $x$, $\{E_{a|x}\}_a$ is Alice's (uncharacterized) positive operator-valued measure (POVM) over $a$, satisfying $\sum_a E_{a\vert x}=\mathbb{I}_A$ and $E_{a\vert x}\geq 0, \ \forall a, x$.

-Given that Alice and Bob are assumed to conduct measurements on spatially separated systems, any assemblage prepared for Bob must satisfy no-signalling (NS) constraints.
+Given that Alice and Bob are assumed to conduct measurements on spatially separated systems, any assemblage prepared for Bob must satisfy no-signaling (NS) constraints.
 This property is formalized by the relations

 where $\rho_{\rm B} \coloneqq \text{Tr}_{\rm A}(\rho_{\rm AB})$.
-This ensures that Bob's marginal state cannot be influenced by the choice of Alice's measurement setting.
+This ensures that Bob's marginal state cannot be influenced by Alice's choice of measurement setting.
 The naive approach to assemblage tomography---individually reconstructing each $\sigma_{a\vert x}$ from the observed data---will almost certainly fail to satisfy Eq.~\eqref{eq:no_signaling_cond} due to experimental noise and finite statistics.
-This motivates the development of assemblage tomography techniques that can yield valid, no-signalling assemblages capable of reproducing the observed data as closely as possible.
+This motivates the development of assemblage tomography techniques that can yield valid, no-signaling assemblages capable of reproducing the observed data as closely as possible.

 \bgroup \arraystretch{1.5}

 \egroup